-- Describe the lessons learned and the key factors that led to the sustained success of the business. - What internal or external factors have had an impact on the organization's EHS system and how has the organization utilized the effect?
+- Discuss factors that facilitate and/or challenge the success of the management system, such as inherent organizational culture and dynamic change of business, industry and/or EHS climates. - Describe the lessons learned and the key factors that led to the sustained success of the business.
+Give quantitative measures and qualitative descriptions as reference points when describing these factors. - What internal or external factors have had an impact on the organization's EHS system and how has the organization utilized the effect?